 It’s also essential that everyone can find the latest version of the templates.
 Keeping them in a centralized location like a digital asset management (DAM) system gives everyone easy, secure access on demand.
 Otherwise, you risk making your workflow less efficient as your team sorts through a disorganized template library to find the correct asset.

 Now that you’ve planned and created, you’re ready to share your social media content with the world.
 There are a variety of software platforms available to support this sharing process.
-Social planning tools like Hootsuite and content management tools like the Widen Collective® help streamline your workflow.
+Social planning tools like Hootsuite and content management tools like the Widen Collective® help streamline your workflow, while link management tools like Rebrandly help you brand, manage, and track the links used in your posts.
 And integrating these tools to work together, can make sharing your content even easier.

 Being able to post easily and seamlessly will help you stay on schedule, too.
 Because social media is a fast, constantly-moving environment, falling behind on one social media task can domino into falling behind on a whole host of deadlines.
 That’s why you need to establish a clear social media timeline template that you can use over and over again.
 Setting regular deadlines to share content helps your team know what’s expected of them and allows them to manage their tasks more efficiently.
 It also helps you understand where you are in your social media content approval process at any given time.